modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 end 'fun';
 ```

-The following restrictions apply to modifications in types and functions, making types and function signatures in Flat Modelica easier to represent and reason about compared to full Modelica:
+The following restrictions apply to modifications in types and functions, making types and function signatures in Base Modelica easier to represent and reason about compared to full Modelica:
 - Attribute modifiers must have constant variability.
-- Value modifiers in types can only have constant variability due to Flat Modelica scoping rules.
+- Value modifiers in types can only have constant variability due to Base Modelica scoping rules.
 - Value modifiers in functions can make use of non-constant components in the same function definition, but with simplified semantics compared to full Modelica.
 - Attribute modifiers must be scalar, giving all elements of an array the same element type.
 Details of how the scalar modifier is applied to all elements of an array is described [below](#Single-array-element-type).
 For example, an array in a type cannot have individual element types with different `unit` attributes.